johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-connectors-devicie.md

 In the **settings tab**, locate your **endpoint name** and **reporting key**.

   3. **Apply settings in the Edge for Business portal**
-Use the retrieved endpoint name and key to configure the Devicie connector within the Microsoft Edge for Business portal.
+Use the retrieved endpoint name and key to configure the Devicie Connector within the Microsoft Edge for Business portal.

   4. **Validate integration**
 Once setup is complete, browser telemetry — including health indicators, extensions, and user behavior — will automatically populate in your Devicie Browser Health dashboard.